margostino/graphkeeper/README.md

 your application side-by-side with GraphKeeper may save time and make your process more agile and flexible.

 1. GraphQL Schema changes very often (i.e. daily, weekly).
-2. GraphQL Schema only for Query Types
+2. GraphQL Schema only for Query Types.
 3. Data Fetchers share same API contract downstream.
+4. Not able to use external and central Database or other type of storage (e.g. DynamoDB, S3)

 GraphKeeper can be containerized and deployed side-by-side with its client application server, or as a remote service.